-Trial:When we talk about statistical distributions, we are talking about the percentage occurance of each outcome were we to repeat an event (or an experiment) many, many times.
+Trial:When we talk about statistical distributions, we are talking about the percentage occurrence of each outcome were we to repeat an event (or an experiment) many, many times.

 For the dice problem in Chapter 1, it was not necessary to do thousands of trials in order to create a Probability Density Function.
 Why?
 The probabilities of different dice roles are simple and well understood.
 It is possible to use math and compute the probability of various outcomes without performing any experiments.
 Some problems are like that, but other problems require hundreds if not thousands of trials to develop a good estimate of the PDF.

 Conclusion: A trial is a single experiment that meets some description of an event (event being the idea or happening you are exploring.)
-Often, hundreds of repeatitions of an experiment are needed to make good statistical conclusions.
-In the language of statistics, hundreds or thousands of trials may be needed to characterize the probability density function (PDF) of an event.
+Often, hundreds of repetitions of an experiment are needed to make good statistical conclusions.
+In the language of statistics, hundreds or thousands of trials may be needed to characterise the probability density function (PDF) of an event.